bear-rsg/social-bodies/README.md

 # RSG Django Template

 This project is a Django-based website created by the Research Software Group.
+This is our template for all new Django projects.
+When you make a project please mention (in a git commit?) which version of the template project you used - E.g. "Based on django-template commit 8asde872"

 ## Getting Started